Boats

 The following are the maximum length/weight requirements for watercraft permitted to Lake Winnebago:

-• Pontoon Boats (includes tritoons) shall not exceed 28.0 feet and 3400 lb Dry Unit Weight as described by the manufacturer’s specifications or weighed by a certified scale, including the weight of the engine.
+• Pontoon Boats (including tritoons) shall not exceed 28.0 feet and 3400 lb Dry Unit Weight as described by the manufacturer's specifications or weighed by a certified scale, including the weight of the engine.

 • All other Watercraft other than Pontoon Boats, shall not exceed 21.0 feet and 3500 lb Dry Unit Weight as described by the manufacturer's specifications or weighed by a certified scale, including the weight of the engine.